Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 3. Collect the documents you need to complete the application.
 For a $250,000 loan, you typically need business and personal tax returns and bank and financial statements at a minimum.

-4. Complete the application by following the lender’s instructions.
-Applying for an SBA loan involves completing multiple forms — though you can hire a service like SmartBiz to cut down on time and effort.
+4. Complete the application.
+Each lender offers its own application process, and each type of loan may have different application requirements.
+For example, applying for an SBA loan involves completing multiple forms — though you can hire a service like SmartBiz to cut down on time and effort.

 5. Get your collateral appraised if your lender requires it.
 This mainly applies to equipment loans and financing to stock up on inventory.

-6. Review and sign your loan offer, paying attention to the rates, terms and payment due dates.
+6. Review and sign your loan offer.
+Pay attention to the rates, terms and payment due dates.

-A $250,000 loan often takes a few days to a few weeks to process.
+A $250,000 loan can take anywhere from a few days to a few weeks to process.
 Lenders prefer to be thorough when it comes to loans of this size — even online providers.

 Business loan calculator